 Everyone should start their marriage off on the right foot—especially when it comes to finance.
-There's a reason, after all, setting your budget is probably one of the most important steps in your wedding planning checklist.
+There's a reason that setting your budget is probably one of the most important steps on your wedding planning checklist.
 For help on how to stick to it—and not go broke from your big day—we chatted with money whiz Alexa von Tobel, newlywed and CEO of financial planning site LearnVest.
-Here's what she had to say!
+Here's what she had to say.

 Alexa von Tobel: While I love a beautiful wedding (and they're expensive!), it's critical to avoid going into debt for your dream nuptials.
 You certainly don't want to be paying off those bills as you celebrate your first anniversary!

 Alexa von Tobel: Start by setting up a separate savings account just for your wedding expenses.
 You can automate savings into that account on a monthly basis, so you don't feel the financial pressure all at once.
 Planning for a wedding takes time—and building this account can take time too.
 Once you know what you're working with, set a clear (and fixed!) budget and then go plan yourself the wedding of your dreams.

 Alexa von Tobel: I suggest you keep an emergency savings account (which I call a "freedom fund") with at least six months of living expenses.
 It's there as your financial safety net—it can tide you over in case of an emergency, like if one of you loses your job.
 The wedding savings account should be separate from this.

 Alexa von Tobel: One of my rules of thumb is that it's best to spend money on services, like the band and the caterer, and negotiate on hard goods, like food and alcohol.